 Safely dispose of used oil and filters, batteries, unused paint, solvents, antifreeze, cleaning products and other chemicals at a hazardous waste collection site.

-Do not discharge treated or or untreated sewage into our waterways.
-Many marinas provide sewage pumpout as a free or low cost service.
+Do not discharge treated or untreated sewage into our waterways.
+Many marinas provide sewage pumpout as a free or low-cost service.